DoctorMcKay/node-steam-user/README.md

 - `address` - Your account's email address
 - `validated` - A boolean value for whether or not your email address is validated

 Emitted on logon and when email info changes.
+The [`emailInfo`](#emailinfo) property will be updated after this event is emitted.

 ### accountLimitations
 - `limited` - `true` if your account is [limited](https://support.steampowered.com/kb_article.php?ref=3330-IAGK-7663), `false` if not